 The dark blue pigment Prussian blue (also known as Berlin blue) was the first modern synthetic pigment, and the first stable and relatively lightfast blue pigment to be widely used.
 It replaced the expensive blue colour made from Lapis Lazuli.

 Being an apothecary, Höpfner strongly believed in professional ethics.
-He thus published his recipe for cerulean blue in a periodical he ran, so that everyone could give a try at making the pigment.
+He thus published his recipe for cerulean blue in a periodical he ran, so that everyone would be able to make the pigment.

-Find here the original recipe from 1789 to make cerulean blue :
+Original recipe from 1789 for making cerulean blue :